keycloak/keycloak-quickstarts/CONTRIBUTING.md

 ### Picking correct branch for your PR

 Quickstarts are organized into the following branches:
-* `master` contains the latest state of the development on par with latest Keycloak.
+* `main` contains the latest state of the development on par with latest Keycloak.
   This is destination for your PR.
 * `latest` is the branch that corresponds to the latest _released_ version of Keycloak.
   You should *not* open PRs to this branch unless there is proper justification.

 ### Submitting your PR

-When preparing your PR make sure you have a single commit and your branch is rebased on the master branch from the project repository.
+When preparing your PR make sure you have a single commit and your branch is rebased on the main branch from the project repository.

-This means use the `git rebase` command and not `git pull` when integrating changes from master to your branch.
+This means use the `git rebase` command and not `git pull` when integrating changes from main to your branch.
 See [Git Documentation](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) for more details.

 We require that you squash to a single commit.
 You can do this with the `git rebase -i HEAD~X` command where X